andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 But this is about much, much more.

 This is a story about cuisine.
 This is a story about creativity.
 This is a story about culture.

 This...

-This is a story about the deep, undying affection the Norwegian people have for hot dogs.
+This is a story about the deep, undying love Norwegians hold for hot dogs.

-Yes, the humble tubesteak holds a place of devoted adoration in the hearts of Norwegians from Stavanger to Svalbard.
-It's truly remarkable to see the extent to which a nation will unanimously rally around a grilled frankfurter.

 In the US we have the turn dog, we have the 4th of July frank, we have the ballpark dog.
 But the *waiting sausage* is a level of hot dog innovation that only the culinary minds of the Norseland could conjure.

+Yes, the humble tubesteak holds a place of loving affection in the hearts of Norwegians from Stavanger to Svalbard.
+It's truly remarkable to see the extent to which a nation will unanimously rally around a grilled frankfurter.

 If you ask any Norwegian if they've ever heard of "waiting sausages" they'll look at you like you've asked if they've ever heard of Santa Claus (who hails from the town of Dr&oslash;bek just outside of Oslo by the way).

-The waiting sausage is a proud Norwegian tradition that occurs any time an open flame licks the underside of a grill.
+The waiting sausage is a proud Norwegian tradition that occurs any time an open flame licks the underside of a grill grate.
 While the main course is cooking, the grillmaster will throw a couple dogs on the fire to serve as a Nordic hors d'&oelig;uvre.

-The waiting sausage, a dog while you wait.
-Str&aring;lende!
+A dog while you wait, behold the waiting sausage.

-Norwegians take the hot dog innovation one step further and dispense with the dry, protuberant hot dog bun and wrap their dogs in *lompe*, a traditional thin potato pancake resembling a tortilla.
+Norwegians take the hot dog innovation one step further and dispense with the dry, protuberant hot dog bun and wrap their dogs in *lompe*, a traditional thin potato pancake that resembles a tortilla.
 Atop the dog comes ketchup, mustard, and crispy onions.
-After my first *p&oslash;lse med lompe* I have to say that we are losing the hot dog innovation war in the States.
-As the progenitors of the modern dog, we've gotten complacent and allowed Norway to surpass us in frankfurter technology.
+After my first *p&oslash;lse med lompe* I have to say that we are doing hot dogs all wrong in the States.
+As the progenitors of the modern hot dog, we've gotten complacent and allowed Norway to surpass us in frankfurter technology.

-Throughout his reign Alexander the Great often adopted foreign customs into his own empire.
-I'm not one to claim I'm better than Alexander the Great so in my first decree as *Andrew the Alright* I will take a scrap of papyrus from Alexander's scroll and introduce the waiting sausage and *lompe* hot dog blanket to My Fellow Americans.
-I have a feeling I'm going to be pretty popular at my next BBQ.
+Throughout his reign Alexander the Great folded foreign customs into the society of his empire.
+I'm not one to claim I'm better than Alexander the Great so as Andrew the Alright I will follow his lead and take the waitings sausages and *lompe* hot dog blanket back to the States.
+I have a feeling I'm going to be the most popular person at my next BBQ.

 <h4 class="article-subheader">Oh Shit or: How I Learned to Stop Adulting and
 Lose My Phone</h4>